-I was diagnosed with a brain tumour in November 2011, and soon after my diagnosis, CLIC Sargent reached out to my family and I, and provided emotional, practical, and financial support.
+I was diagnosed with a brain tumour in November 2011, and soon after my diagnosis, Young Lives vs Cancer (formerly CLIC Sargent) reached out to my family and I and provided emotional, practical, and financial support.

-In 2014, I joined the newly-formed Young Person’s Reference Group, and through this medium, I’m part of a group of young people who are similarly heavily involved in the charity’s future direction.
+In 2014, I joined the newly-formed Young Person’s Reference Group, and through this medium, I was part of a group of young people who were similarly heavily involved in the charity’s future direction.

-Further, at the start of 2017, I was appointed to CLIC Sargent’s board of trustees, as a trustee with a lived experience of cancer.
-I attended my first board meeting in June, and it was incredibly exciting to be taking on such an important role with a national charity.
-I’m delighted to be able to give something back to an organisation which has become fundamental to the wellbeing of thousands of children and young people.
+Further, at the start of 2017, I was appointed to Young Lives’s board of trustees and continue to enjoy the role immensely.
+I’m delighted to be able to give something back to an organisation which has become fundamental to the wellbeing of thousands of children, young people and their families.